nidhinpmohan/traefik/Readme.md

 5. change the email id in traefik.yml
+6. Install apache package
+sudo apt-get install apache2-utils

-6. Change the basic auth user name and password after creating one, for credentials creation use
+8. Change the basic auth user name and password after creating one, for credentials creation use

 htpasswd -nb admin secure_password